kevin-tofu/img_loader/README.md

+# Image loader Interface

-# Usage
+## Usage
-## coco_loader.py
+### coco_loader.py

-load a batch that includes images with annotations.
+This class loads mini-batches that includes images with annotations from COCO format dataset.
 Data augmentation will be done by library albumentation.
 images and annotations will be transformed based on it.
 this class outputs raw data image and annotations if you won't give transformer.